Import dynamic URLs

 Introduction

-You may have a dynamic element in your URL, for example, a date in the filename that changes each time the platform creates a file: http://www.yourdomain.com/feed/product/fullcatalog-20210408.txt
+You may have a dynamic element in the URL of your import or export file, for example, a timestamp in the filename that changes each time the platform creates a file: http://www.yourdomain.com/feed/product/fullcatalog-20210408.txt

 .